-Over 7,000 supporters from around the globe cast their vote.
-Here are the top three activists as voted by ONE supporters in Canada:
+Over 7,000 supporters from across the globe cast their vote.
+Here are the top three voted activists by ONE supporters in the US:

 Read about all the incredible activists who made the list below.